TheFlav/Freeplay_OSD/README.md

 Credits goes where its due:
 - This project is inspirated by Retropie-open-OSD (https://github.com/vascofazza/Retropie-open-OSD).
-- Contain strait or modified code from Raspidmx (https://github.com/AndrewFromMelbourne/raspidmx).
+- Contain modified and unmodified code from Raspidmx (https://github.com/AndrewFromMelbourne/raspidmx).
 <br>

 ## Preview: